princemathur4/Lucifer/README.md

 A full fledged clothing e-commerce website.
 Features:
-- Filtering products
+- Filtering products by features such as 'size', 'color' and 'price' etc.
 - User Authentication and authorisation using AWS
-- Razorpay Integration
+- Razorpay Integration for payments